BioDecodingLab/DenseTissueAnalysis/README.md

 This repository contains all the codes used to generate the 3D liver dataset for bencharmk different image analysis task such as image restoration, tubular segmentation and nuclei segmentation of different structures in real and simulated images.

 # Repository structure
-- Modified SelfNet Code
+- Image pre-processing
 - Simulation Images
-- Image pre-processing
+- Modified SelfNet Code
 - Evaluation: code statitics

 # Usage
 ## Image preprocessing
 Raw microscopy images were preprocessed as follows:

 1- 01_border_correction.py: Image acquisition at maximum scanning speed without line-by-line averaging introduces shifts in alternating Y-columns which results in an irregular border or “serrated edge” in the image.
 To correct this artefact, a custom border correction step based on the TV-L1 optical flow algorithm implemented in scikit-image library, was applied.
-Because Y-columns were shifted in opposite directions, even and odd columns were separated, aligned via dense optical flow, symmetrically warped, and recombined to correct border misalignment, for details see REF (Paper Jorge).
+Because Y-columns were shifted in opposite directions, even and odd columns were separated, aligned via dense optical flow, symmetrically warped, and recombined to correct border misalignment, for details see NucVerse3D.

 2- 02_align_channels_3D.ijm: During acquisition of multiple channels, small pixel displacement between channels can be observed.
 To correct this, a fifth channel which contains simultaneously the cell border and nuclei signal was acquired.
 This channel was used as reference to align all other channels using the function Correct 3D drift from Fiji.
       Used parameters: Reference channel cell border + nuclei (refChannel = 5), no threshold used (MinIntensity = 0), maximum shift of 30 voxels (maxShift = 30), length of selection square 256 x 256 pix (L= 256).